divblox/divblox.github.io/hello-world.md

 ### Step 4 - Processing Input
 Let's now send the input to the server and get a response
-- We will adapt the functionality that is currently handling the button click by using divblox's build in request function to send the data to the server and handle the response
+- We will adapt the functionality that is currently handling the button click by using divblox's built in request function to send the data to the server and handle the response
 - The code below handles the click action for our button.
 Right now it simply mimicks that something is happening when you click the button